Finding Shelter Volunteers Speak Out

-Finding Shelter, my of animal shelter volunteer photos, has been getting a lot of attention recently.
+Finding Shelter, my series of animal shelter volunteer photos, has been getting a lot of attention recently.
 And that's great.
 Mostly because it has been inciting volunteers and animal shelters and rescue groups from literally around the world to reach out and introduce themselves to me.
 Us dog people are pretty nice.
 I'm so flattered to continue receiving so many invitations from animal shelters to come photograph their volunteers for Finding Shelter.
 When I began the Finding Shelter photo series, most people said it was an impossible feat, that animal shelter volunteer photos are impossible because volunteers are too shy and don't want to be in the limelight, that shelter animals would be too scared of a stranger with a camera, and that it just wouldn't make for a powerful photo essay.
 Not to be one who ever listens to nay-sayers, I was confident that my vision of emotion and connection would be there right from the start.
 So, it's a real testament to that connection that exists between animal shelter volunteer and the dogs who love them that Finding Shelter is being noticed.
 And that is such a huge honor.

 Below is one of my favorite unsolicited responses I've received so far (kept anonymous on purpose):